TomerCatabi/Quantom-Tomography/README.md

   3. Calculate (all) N and E parameters
   4. Use E and N parameters to calculate S and it's uncertainty
   5. Plots the read data (plot needs to be saved manually)

+Usage -
+  1. Ensure all files (e.g. +90+112.5.csv etc...) are in the same directory as the script
+  2. Run script to calculate S, it's uncertainty and generate plotted data

 Dependencies -
   * numpy